HitkoDev/breeze/readme.txt

 What makes Breeze WordPress Cache Plugin awesome is that it comes with builtin support for Varnish.
 If Varnish is not installed on your servers, Breeze will utilize its internal cache mechanism to boost up your WordPress site performance.

 **Support:** We love to provide support!
 Post your questions on the WordPress.org support forums, or if you are a Cloudways Customer you may ask questions on the <a href="https://community.cloudways.com/">Cloudways Community Forum</a>.

-**Note:** This plugin is still in Beta phase and this plugin is tested on Cloudways WordPress hosting servers.

 **Special Thanks:** We would like to give special mention to WP Speed Of Light for being an inspiration for Breeze.